tykukla/PATCH-Lab/README.md

 ### Query-Fxns.R
 These functions should be sourced into the Query-Example.R script.
 They filter the data and, for quantitative filers, display a plot that shows the filtered versus non-filtered data to quickly check that it worked correctly.

+### Miscellaneous
+I spent a good couple of years of searching on and off trying to find an easy way to plot a Robinson projection map in ggplot.
+Finally found one that seems to work well, in case you're interested too: https://gist.github.com/valentinitnelav/065af8eba2d9455d9407e5d3890f6f86.